quipper/monorepo-deploy-actions/bootstrap-pull-request/README.md

 ### 3. Copy the services from override prebuilt directory

 When `override-services` input is specified, this action copies the services from another prebuilt directory to the namespace branch.
-It does not copy the services of `preserve-services` input.
+It does not copy the services of `changed-services` input.

 ## Specification